zama-ai/concrete-ml/docs/developer-guide/external_libraries.md

 or go to the [MNIST use-case example](https://github.com/zama-ai/concrete-ml-internal/blob/main/use_case_examples/mnist/mnist_in_fhe.ipynb).

-You can also refer to the [`SparseQuantNeuralNetImpl`](../developer-guide/api/concrete.ml.sklearn.qnn.md#class-sparsequantneuralnetimpl) class which is the basis of the built-in `NeuralNetworkClassifier`.
+You can also refer to the [`SparseQuantNeuralNetImpl`](../developer-guide/api/concrete.ml.sklearn.qnn.md#class-sparsequantneuralnetimpl) class, which is the basis of the built-in `NeuralNetworkClassifier`.